frankkode/masabo-frank-habit-track-2024/README.md

 ## 🌟 Conclusion

-Habit Tracker Pro represents the intersection of technology and personal development.
+Habit Tracker represents the intersection of technology and personal development.
 Built with modern tools and focused on user experience, it provides a robust platform for habit formation and tracking.
 Whether you're a developer looking to contribute or a user seeking to improve your life, this application offers the features and support needed for successful habit building.

 ## 🙏 Acknowledgments